 Later, the king of Assyria moved a priest of Israel back to the land to teach those foreigners "the manner of the God of the land" (2Kgs 17:27).
 He "taught them how they should fear the LORD" (v.
 28).
 Even so, it says, "every nation made gods of their own, and put them in the houses of the high places which the Samaritans had made" (v.
 29).
 They learned the truth but still held onto error and, as a result, "they feared the LORD, and served their own gods" (2Kgs 17:33).
 It was a mix of truth and error from then on.
 "These nations feared the LORD, and served their graven images, both their children, and their children's children: as did their fathers, so do they unto this day" (2Kgs 17:41).
-Yet even before they got there, both Samaria and Jerusalem were rebuked by the LORD who said, "with their idols have they committed adultery" (Eze 23:37).
+Yet, even before they got there, both Samaria and Jerusalem were rebuked by the LORD who said, "with their idols have they committed adultery" (Eze 23:37).
 It was not between men and women, this was against the LORD, who was their husband: "thy Maker is thine husband; the LORD of hosts is his name" (Isa 54:4).
 He was pictured as a husband way back in Egypt.
 The LORD said this about the Exodus, "I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was a husband unto them, saith the LORD" (Jer 31:32).

-Samaria and Jerusalem were "adulteresses" (Eze 23:45) and the LORD gave Israel "a bill of divorce" (Jer 3:8).
-So, God's word did use marital terms to portray spiritual relations.
-[This is seen in many other verses also.
-For more examples of this, go to the FAQ page at ABBSM.com.].
+Samaria and Jerusalem were "adulteresses" (Eze 23:45).
+The LORD even gave Israel "a bill of divorce" (Jer 3:8).
+So, without a doubt, God's word did use marital terms to portray spiritual relations.